zendframework/zend-crypt/doc/book/hybrid.md

 printf($plaintext === 'message' ?
 "Success\n" : "Error\n");
 ```

-The `Hybrid` component uses the `Zend\Crypt\BlockCipher` for the symmetric
+The `Hybrid` component uses `Zend\Crypt\BlockCipher` for the symmetric
-cipher and the `Zend\Crypt\Rsa` for the public-key cipher.
+cipher and `Zend\Crypt\Rsa` for the public-key cipher.

 ## Encrypt with multiple keys

 The `Zend\Crypt\Hybrid` component can be used to encrypt a message for multiple
-users, using a keyring of Ids and public keys.
-This keyring can be specified using
+users, using a keyring of identifiers and public keys.
+This keyring can be
-an array of `[ 'id' => 'publickey' ]`, where `publickey` can be a string (PEM)
+specified using an array of `[ 'id' => 'publickey' ]`, where `publickey` can be
-or an instance of `Zend\Crypt\PublicKey\Rsa\PublicKey`.
-The `id` can be any
+a string (PEM) or an instance of `Zend\Crypt\PublicKey\Rsa\PublicKey`.
+The `id`
-string, for instance the email address of the users.
+can be any string, for example, a receipient email address.

-Here is reported an example of encryption using a keyring of 4 keys:
+The following details encryption using a keyring with 4 keys:

 ```php
 use Zend\Crypt\Hybrid;